Publication Details

 Licence creative commons licence

-Title (Primary) Towards net zero land biotechnology – a potential assessment for selected bioprocesses in Germany
+Title (Primary) Towards net zero land biotechnology: an assessment of biogenic feedstock potential for selected bioprocesses in Germany

 Author Tüllinghoff, A.; Sträuber, H.; Baleeiro, F.C.F.; Aurich, A.; Chávez Morejón, M.; Meisel, K.; Cyffka, K.-F.; Harnisch, F. ORCID logo ; Bühler, K.; Thrän, D.